Back to Blog

 Your Seven-Step Retention Blueprint:

-1. Measure current retention metrics and attrition reasons
+1. Measure current retention and why clients leave

-2. Map complete client journey and identify friction points
+2. Map the full client journey and find friction

-7. Optimize continuously based on data and feedback
+7. Optimize all the time based on data

-Published on December 18, 2025 by Amanda Foster
+Published on December 23, 2025 by Business Coach VAs Team

 Share this article: